Three Fundamental Enablers of Power within Liberation Social Work

 Social, Cultural, Critical Consciousness

-The Practice of Liberation Social Work
+The Groundings of Liberation Social Work

-Ideas, Principles & Constructs
+Ideas, Principles & Concepts

 The Soul is the animated life force that guides and directs spiritual, moral, ethical, emotional, and social processes - expanding beyond the limitations or restrictions of the rational mind and cognitive faculties.